Find Affordable College Courses

 Top 10 Best Fisheries Sciences Schools

-Our 2023 rankings named University of Wisconsin - Stevens Point the best value school in the United States for fisheries sciences students.
-Located in the town of Stevens Point, UW - Stevens Point is a public college with a moderately-sized student population.
+Our analysis found University of Wisconsin - Stevens Point to be the best value school for fisheries sciences students who want to pursue a degree in the United States.
+Located in the town of Stevens Point, UW - Stevens Point is a public college with a medium-sized student population.

-Out-of-state tuition fees for undergraduate students at UW - Stevens Point are $17,035 per year.
+UW - Stevens Point undergraduate students pay an average of $17,035 in tuition and fees each year.
 The average amount in student loans that fisheries majors at UW - Stevens Point take out is $21,250.

 UW - Stevens Point excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Fisheries Sciences Schools list.